ExperiencersInternational/uk-mno-and-mvno-network-features/eSIM-info/main.md

 ## BetterRoaming

-> Visit [HotUKDeals](https://www.hotukdeals.com/search/vouchers?merchant-id=49939) for available discounts with BetterRoaming.
+> ℹ️ Visit [HotUKDeals](https://www.hotukdeals.com/search/vouchers?merchant-id=49939) for available discounts with BetterRoaming.

 Information gathered from a 1GB for 30 days plan which was made available for free.